Interplay of superexchange and vibronic effects in the hidden order of Ba$_2$MgReO$_6$ from first principles

 Lastly, JT distortions on neighboring octahedral centers interact with each other through elastic couplings \beq H_{EC} = \sum_{\langle ij \rangle} \sum_{\Gm \Gm' } \sum_{Q\in\Gm}\sum_{Q'\in\Gm'}\Phi_{\Gm \Gm'}^{QQ'} (ij) q_{\Gm Q} (i) q_{\Gm' Q'} (j) , \eeq where the summation ($ij$) goes over Re pairs, and $\Phi_{\Gm \Gm'}^{QQ'} $ is the irreducible force constant matrix coupling distortions of the oxygen cage at the sites $i$ and $j$.

 {\it Methods.} We determine all coupling constants in Eq. ~\ref{eq:hamiltonian} from first principles.
-The IEI are computed by the force-theorem approach of Ref.~\cite{Pourovskii2016} from the converged paramagnetic electronic structure of cubic BMRO obtained by charge self-consistent density-functional theory (DFT)~\cite{Wien2k} + dynamical mean-field theory ~\cite{Georges1996,Anisimov1997_1,Lichtenstein_LDApp,Aichhorn2016} in the quasi-atomic Hubbard-I (HI)~\cite{hubbard_1} approximation, see Supplemental Material (SM)~\cite{supplmat} for further details.
+The IEI are computed by the force-theorem approach of Ref.~\cite{Pourovskii2016} from the converged paramagnetic electronic structure of cubic BMRO obtained by charge self-consistent density-functional theory (DFT)~\cite{Wien2k} + dynamical mean-field theory ~\cite{Georges1996,Anisimov1997_1,Lichtenstein_LDApp,Aichhorn2016} in the quasi-atomic Hubbard-I (HI)~\cite{hubbard_1} approximation (see the SM ~\cite{supplmat}) .
 Our DFT+HI calculations correctly reproduce the Re$^{6+}$ ground state multiplet $J = 3/2$, the corresponding SO splitting between $J = 3/2$ and $J = 1/2$ states ($\approx 0.44$ eV) and the crystal field splitting ($\approx 4.5$ eV).
+The significant SO splitting supports the assumption of restricting the IEI to the ground state quartet, in contrast to other proposed approaches~\cite{qiu2021, Zhou2006, wang2017}.
+Its magnitude prevents strong inter-level mixing and is also substantially greater than the mean field ordering energy of approximately 4 meV (See Figure~\ref{fig:E_MF} a).

 The JT coupling constants $g_{\Gamma}$ are also obtained with DFT+HI by calculating a set of distorted BMRO structures for a chosen mode that is consistent with the order parameter and induces local octahedral distortions $Q \in \Gm$.
 We then extract $g_{\Gm}$ by fitting the calculated $J = 3/2$ level splitting as a function of the mode amplitude (see the SM~\cite{supplmat}).

 Both on-site elastic constant in $H_{JT}$ and inter-site couplings in $H_{EC}$ have been obtained from the force constant matrix of a density functional perturbation theory calculation~\cite{PhysRevB.73.045112,PhysRevB.43.7231} projected onto the irreducible JT modes of the ligand ions via \beq \Phi_{\Gm \Gm'}^{Q Q'} (ij) = \sum_{\alpha, \beta} \big(C_{\Gm Q}^{\alpha} \big)^\dagger \Phi_{\alpha \beta} (ij) \big( C_{\Gm' Q'}^{\beta} \big) \ , \eeq where $\Phi_{\alpha \beta} (ij)$ is the force constant matrix in the Cartesian coordinate reference frame of components ($\alpha, \beta$) for atomic sites ($i$, $j$).
 The projected force constants are obtained through change of coordinate on the ligand ions $r_{\Gm Q} = \sum_{\alpha } C_{\Gm Q}^{\alpha} \ r_{\alpha}$.